 Then I remember another night, when he placed a photograph of his son on the wall so that he could lie and look at it.
 He stared at it for hours.
 Finally, he took the photograph back down.
 He whispered something under his breath that I couldn't hear, and kissed his son's face.
 Then, with the utmost care, he placed the photograph back in its small envelope, checking time and again that it was lodged in a safe place inside.

 I miss Adnan like a brother.
 I remember a moment when one of the men had argued with him, and accused him of not understanding the situation we are in.
 He laughed, sadly, and told me that good could come of upset, and pain from friendship.
-From his friendship, I learnt only good.
+From his friendship, I learned only good.
 And in his memory, I will keep striving to be treated justly.

 About Emad Hassan: